-that they induced Malliaros and Neill to breach their fiduciary duties to BAI.
-The insurance companies maintainthey are not liable for any action they might have taken to induce or further any breach by Malliaros and Neill because they had a legal right to enter into agency contracts with Malliaros, Neill, and ProTech.
+Aetna, Hartford, AMS, and Fidelity also moved for summary judgment on BAI's claim that they induced Malliaros and Neill to breach their fiduciary duties to BAI.
+The insurance companies maintain they are not liable for any action they might have taken to induce or further any breach by Malliaros and Neill because they had a legal right to enter into agency contracts with Malliaros, Neill, and ProTech.

 "It is settled as the law of this State that where a third party knowingly participates in the breach of duty of a fiduciary, such third party becomes a joint tortfeasor with the fiduciary and is liable as such."
 Kinzbach Tool Co. v.
 Corbett-Wallace Corp., 138 Tex.
-565, 160 S.W.2d509, 514 (1942); Kline v.
-O'Quinn, 874 S.W.2d776, 786 (Tex.
+565, 160 S.W.2d 509, 514 (1942); Kline v.
+O'Quinn, 874 S.W.2d 776, 786 (Tex.
 App.-Houston [14th Dist.]
 1994, writ denied).
 This rule, however, does not apply where the third party is doing that which he has a legal right to do.
 Texas Beef Cattle Co., 921 S.W.2d at 211.

 BAI maintains that the affirmative defense of legal justification or privilege is not applicable as a defense to a claim for third party breach of fiduciary duty because "a third party is never privileged to assist in the breach of fiduciary duty."
-To the contrary, the very definition of inducing the breach of a fiduciary duty set forth in the Restatement of Agency provides for the defense of justification or privilege: "A person, without being privileged to do so, intentionally causes or assists an agent to violate a duty to his principal is subject to liability to the principal."
+To the contrary, the very definition of inducing the breach of a fiduciary duty set forth in the Restatement of Agency provides for the defense of justification or privilege: "A person, who without being privileged to do so, intentionally causes or assists an agent to violate a duty to his principal is subject to liability to the principal."
 RESTATEMENT (SECOND) OF AGENCY § 312 (1958) (emphasis added).
+The comment to the Restatement further provides: "Privileges to this are rare; business competition does not give rise to one."
+Id., § 312 cmt. a.
+The actions in this case are not based on business competition, but, as noted above, on a contractual obligation to honor an insured's request for change in the agency appointment.
 Aetna, Hartford, AMS, and Fidelity each had the legal right to enter into agency contracts with Malliaros, Neill, and ProTech.
-Moreover, as previously noted, Aetna, Hartford, AMS, and Fidelity were contractually obligated to honor any change in agency appointments submitted by their insureds, subjecting them to potential liability to their insureds for failing to honor such changes.
-See Crockett, 578 So.2d at 1295-96; Hoffman, 420 N.Y.S.2d. at 76.17 Under these circumstances, the trial court did not err in granting summary judgment on BAI's claims alleging Aetna, Hartford, AMS, and Fidelity induced Malliaros and Neill to breach a fiduciary duty because these insurance companies' actions cannot support such a claim as a matter of law.
+Moreover, each of these companies were contractually obligated to honor any change in agency appointments submitted by their insureds, and thus were subject to potential liability to their insureds for failing to honor such changes.
+See Crockett, 578 So.2d at 1295-96; Hoffman, 420 N.Y.S.2d. at 76.
+Under these circumstances, the trial court did not err in granting summary judgment on BAI's claims alleging Aetna, Hartford, AMS, and Fidelity induced Malliaros and Neill to breach a fiduciary duty because these insurance companies' actions cannot support such a claim as a matter of law.